Five vital checks to make before you open Facebook Ads Manager… and why no, it’s not just about budget, copy and an image

 You can then use this data to target (and retarget) those interested parties with relevant ads, as well as build ‘lookalike’ audiences, thus extending a brand’s reach into a new pool of potential customers.

-The Facebook pixel is browser-based, however, and since the release of Apple’s iOS14 (giving users the chance to ‘opt out’ of tracking and subsequently leading to a loss of tracking data), Facebook also recommends installing the Conversion API (which is server based).
-In addition, I would also recommend verifying your domain within Ads Manager and choosing up to eight conversion events for optimisation.
+The Facebook pixel is browser-based, however, and since the release of Apple’s iOS14 (giving users the chance to ‘opt out’ of tracking and subsequently leading to a loss of tracking data), Facebook also recommends installing the Conversion API (which is server-based).
+In addition, you also need to verify your domain within Ads Manager and choose your events (Advanced Event Management – AEM) for optimisation.
 Sound confusing?
-Admittedly it’s not easy, but it really is worth getting this groundwork sorted ahead of running ads.
+Admittedly it’s not easy to get your head around it, but it really is worth getting this groundwork sorted ahead of running ads.

 When was the last time you updated your brand’s Facebook page?
 Are you posting lots of ‘salesy’ posts or are you consistently posting engaging, relevant content for your audience?